cs3org/OCM-API/IETF-RFC.md

 * REQUIRED protocol (object)
   JSON object with specific options for each protocol.
-  The supported protocols are: - `webdav`, to access the data - `webapp`, to access remote web applications - `datatx`, to transfer the data to the remote endpoint.
+  The supported protocols are: - `webdav`, to access the data - `webapp`, to access remote web applications.
   Other custom protocols might be added in the future.
   In case a single protocol is offered, there are three ways to specify this object:
   Option 1: Set the `name` field to the name of the protocol, and put the protocol details in a field named `options`.
   Option 2: Set the `name` field to the name of the protocol, and put the protocol details in a field carrying the name of the protocol.
   Option 3: Set the `name` field to `multi`, and put the protocol details in a field carrying the name of the protocol.
   Option 1 using the `options` field is now deprecated.
   Implementations are encouraged to transition to the new optional properties defined below, such that this field may be removed in a future major version of the spec.
   When specifying more than one protocol as different ways to access the Share, the `name` field needs to be set to `multi`.
   If `multi` is given, one or more protocol endpoints are expected to be defined according to the optional properties specified below.
   Otherwise, at least `webdav` is expected to be supported, and its options MAY be given in the opaque `options` payload for compatibility with v1.0 implementations (see examples).
 Note though that this format is deprecated.
-Warning: client implementers should be aware that v1.1 servers MAY support both `webdav` and `multi`, but v1.0 servers MAY only support `webdav`.
+  Warning: client implementers should be aware that v1.1+ servers MAY support both `webdav` and `multi`, but v1.0 servers MAY only support `webdav`.
 * Protocol details for `webdav` MAY contain:
+  - OPTIONAL accessType (array of strings) - The type of access being granted to the remote resource.
+If omitted, it defaults to `['remote']`.
+A subset of: - `remote` signals the recipient that the resource is available for remote access and interactive browsing.  - `datatx` signals the recipient to transfer the resource from the given URI.
+The recipient MAY delegate a third-party service to execute the data transfer on their behalf.
   - REQUIRED uri (string)
     A URI to access the Remote Resource.
 The URI SHOULD be relative, in which case the prefix